About Contact My Account

 Does Viagra interact with other medicines?

 PDE5 inhibitors (PDE5Is), like Viagra, are widely prescribed to help men with erectile dysfunction (ED) and some people with pulmonary hypertension (PHT).
 While generally safe to use with most blood pressure medications, combining PDE5Is with nitrates or certain ?-blockers can lead to dangerously low blood pressure.
 Nitrates should be avoided for 24 hours after taking sildenafil or vardenafil and for 48 hours after tadalafil.
-If someone is already on a stable dose of an ?-blocker, a PDE5I can be introduced, but at a low starting dose.
+If someone is already on a stable dose of an alpha-blocker, a PDE5I can be introduced, but at a low starting dose.

 Some antibiotics and antifungal drugs, like erythromycin, clarithromycin, ketoconazole, itraconazole, and HIV medications, can increase the levels of PDE5Is in the blood, which might require dose adjustments.
-These drug interactions can be serious, especially for people with heart disease who need nitrates or ?-blockers, as they can cause life-threatening drops in blood pressure.
+These drug interactions can be serious, especially for people with heart disease who need nitrates or alpha-blockers, as they can cause life-threatening drops in blood pressure.
 Being aware of these potential interactions is important to avoid severe side effects.
 [20]

 Getting support and guidance for sexual health